ropensci/epair/README.md

 * `perform.call()` will take an endpoint and variables and provided the user with metadata and desired data as a dataframe.
 * `perform.call.raw()` will give the same results as `perform.call()` except for in JSON format.

+### Terms of Service

+Make sure you also see the Usage Tips and Terms of Service associated with using this API at https://aqs.epa.gov/aqsweb/documents/data_api.html.